lirantal/Proactive-Controls-for-JavaScript-Supply-Chain-Security/README.md

 ### Do not expose sensitive data via cache keys

-It is a common practice in CI systems to main caches of installed artifacts, file system layers and otherwise.
+It is a common practice in CI systems to maintain caches of installed artifacts, file system layers and otherwise.
 In some cases, it may be required to supply a unique key to associate the cache with.

 - ✅ Always use a generic and publicly accessible data point for cache keys, such as `package.json`, `requirements.txt`, etc.
 - ❌ Never base the cache key on sensitive information like your repository token (`GITHUB_TOKEN`), or other sort of credentials.

+### Do not expose sensitive data via cache storage

+CI system cache data may be unwantedly exposed to the public or easily made accessible to external project collaborators.

+- ✅ Always store data in cache that is of public knowledge
+- ❌ Never store sensitive information as part of the cached data of the CI system as these would be vulnerable to exfiltration and data leaks.

 ### Never store sensitive information in build artifacts